 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Daytona Beach.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, and actually restrict the airflow to your home.
-As hot as it may be outside, your air conditioner can actually become frozen.
+Unfortunately, it’s possible for your air conditioner to become overworked, and actually restrict the airflow to your home.
+As warm as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
-Continue reading this post to find out why this happens and if you should schedule air conditioner service to address the problem.
+Continue reading this post to find out why an air conditioner freezes and if you should schedule air conditioner service to deal with the problem.

 If your air conditioner freezes up, the problem is the evaporator coil within the condenser unit.
-There are two possible reasons the coil may freeze.
+There are two possible reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the space than it can handle and therefore frost starts to build up on the system and slow the process even more.
+The air conditioner is trying to force more cold air through the space than it can handle and therefore frost starts to accumulate on the outside and slow the process even more.
 Eventually the frozen water may cause damage to the components of the air conditioner.

-If your air conditioner has stopped working properly and is covered in frost or ice, don’t worry.
+If your air conditioner has stopped running properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be comfortable and cool again in no time.

 - Go to the thermostat and turn off your air conditioner completely.

-- Check other areas of your AC through which air flows to make sure air is not restricted.
-Make certain your air filters are clean and all the registers and vents are free of debris.
+- Look at other areas of your AC through which air flows to make sure air is not restricted.
+Make certain your air filters are clean and all the registers and vents are open.

-- Daytona Beach has most experienced HVAC technicians at All American Air Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be taken care of by AC pros.
+- Daytona Beach has most experienced HVAC technicians at All American Air Service Experts, call now and arrange your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be taken care of by AC experts.